ZahraMumtaz/translation-management-system/README.md

 - Update the `.env` file accordingly to ensure correct database configuration.

 **Point To Note**
-Command to migrate and seed may take time as the `TranslationSeeder` creatng 100K records as per the requirement
+Command to migrate and seed may take time as the `TranslationSeeder` creatng 100K records as per the requirement.
+I kept the count as 100 it's taking too much time.

 ### .env File Configuration
 ```plaintext